Archive for the ‘River Levels’ Category

 Looks like a good hand…

 It looks like we may have a good hand here.
 Touch wood… Currently we have low water below 2,000 cfs predicted for early next week.
 The Corps has been very responsive and communicative as we have worked for this window which has been extremely helpful.
-Barring any major precipitation we have scheduled a visit from the FERC Chicago Office to come down and inspect the dam which is planned for 8:00 AM on Tuesday morning.
-Wouldn’t you know we would get low water right in the midst of the inaugural speech.
-Never mind that, we are grateful for the opportunity to get out on the dam.
-We are rounding up our crew to get out there and it looks like we may even have some warmer weather early next week.
+Barring any major precipitation we have scheduled a visit from … Continue reading “Looks like a good hand…”

 Word from the Corps

 We spoke with the Corps of Engineers today and it looks like we won’t have a window to work on the dam until mid-January or more likely February.
-The Corps keeps water in the reservoirs for waterfowl season until the lakes start to freeze, at which point they drop the levels to try to minimize freezing damage to docks, marinas, etc. Between the natural flows and reservoir management it doesn’t look like we’ll get our window for work any time soon.
-Both the City of Lawrence and Bowersock have planned repairs that require the river CFS to be around 2,000.
-Doing dam repairs and replacing missing doors in February could be a pretty brutal task, but if we don’t do it before the rains start in March it is likely we wouldn’t be able to get out on the dam again until next August.
+The Corps keeps water in the reservoirs for waterfowl season until the lakes start to freeze, at which point they drop the levels to try to minimize … Continue reading “Word from the Corps”

 Good water

 What do we mean by good water?
-If we didn’t need low water for dam and batter boards repairs, we’d say we have pretty good water for power production today - especially since most of our batter boards (or doors) are down.
-We have about 8,000 cfs in the river, which would be too much if we had the boards up (we’d be worried about them getting knocked down again) but is a-okay since they are almost all down anyway.
+If we didn’t need low water for dam and batter boards repairs, we’d say we have pretty good water for power production today – especially since most of our batter boards (or doors) are down.
+We have about 8,000 cfs in the river, which would be too much … Continue reading “Good water”